 September 12, 2018

 Commando Lake is a large, H-shaped water feature in the middle of Cochrane, a small town in Northern Ontario.
-For many decades an iconic, arched footbridge was a community focal point, joining two peninsulas at the crossbar of the H. Alas, it was time for a replacement, but there was a great deal of concern about the aesthetics and cost of the new bridge.
+For many decades, an iconic arched footbridge was a community focal point, joining two peninsulas at the crossbar of the H. Alas, it was time for a replacement, but there was a great deal of concern about the aesthetics and cost of the new bridge.

 In the end, a weathering-steel Bowstring Truss design with Hemlock decking was selected.
 Council liked the fact that their new bridge echoed the arched shape and finish of the original Pratt Truss design and maintained the natural wood decking.

-Had to be ready for Cochrane Summerfest
+Pre-engineered pedestrian bridge had to be ready for Cochrane Summerfest

 With the design decisions made and the order in hand, time was of the essence.
 The new bridge needed to be ready for the upcoming Cochrane Summerfest in early August, with many events scheduled at this site.

-Good communication with the contractor helped move things along smoothly and the new bridge was expedited through our Thorndale, Ontario facility.
+Good communication with the contractor helped move things along smoothly and the new bridge was expedited through our Thorndale, Ontario, facility.
 It arrived on time and was set onto the existing abutments in just one day.